The Tower of Hanoi and finite automata: Abstract

 \section{Abstract}

 {Some of the algorithms for solving the Tower of Hanoi puzzle can be applied ``with eyes closed'' or ``without memory''.
 Here we survey the solution for the classical Tower of Hanoi that uses finite automata, as well as some variations on the original puzzle.
-In passing, we obtain a new result on morphisms generating the classical and the lazy Tower of Hanoi, and a new result on automatic sequences.}
+In passing, we obtain a new result on morphisms generating the classical and the lazy Tower of Hanoi.}